Travel with Electronics

 • Change the passwords and PINs on any devices and accounts you used on your travels.

-• Stay diligent; many people report an uptick in targeted phishing and fraud attempts after travelling.
+• Stay diligent.
+Many people report an uptick in targeted phishing and fraud attempts after travelling.

 • Watch your credit card statements for any unusual activity and report these immediately to your credit card provider.